I’ve moved to a part-time job twice, I love it and think you’re missing out if you don’t try it.

 Oh, you’ll be more productive in your job as well.
 In fact, many employers have stated that hiring part-time people instead of full-time brings way better results to the business.

 It’s really reasonable if you think about it.
 When you have more time to yourself, when you value your time and don’t spend it all working, you’re genuinely happier.
-That leads to better results in your part-time job.

 3 – Good pay rates